teamniteo/handbook/support.md

 ## Live Chat Support

 Live chat function on our sales page.
-When working, login to [Olark](https://olark.com) so we can offer users live support.
+When working, log into [Olark](https://olark.com) so we can offer users live chat support.

 Important: Always have your head with you when doing live chat support.
 It's a great venue to steal information or to exploit someone's account.
 Read [this article](https://medium.com/@espringe/amazon-s-customer-service-backdoor-be375b3428c4#.gspnzg3id).
 Again and again.